w3c/webextensions/proposals/dom_execute.md

 The former is heavily asynchronous or requires knowledge of whether to inject beforehand (to register a script).
-The latter is very visible to the site and has more potential side effects.
+The latter is very visible to the site and has more potential side effects, and is also asynchronous since inline scripts are forbidden by the CSP applied in MV3 (to restrict remotely-hosted code injection).
 While there's no way to fully "hide" a script from a site, it is desirable to avoid adding DOM elements (which could interfere with sites with certain properties).

 ### Known Consumers